johnssproul/RepeatProfiler/README.md

 ﻿
 # Repeat Profiler (This README is in the early draft stages of construction)

 A tool for generating, visualizing, and comparing repetitive DNA profiles from short-read data.
-This tool helps to generate solid comparitive DNA profiles based on just short sample reads and repeat reference sequences.
+This tool helps to generate solid comparative DNA profiles based on just short sample reads and repeat reference sequences.
+RepeatProfiler was developed specifically to facilitate study of repetitive DNA dynamics in groups lacking genomic resources; however, it may be useful in any application where extracting evolutionary signal from repeats is needed.
+The tool is most applicable to analyses that span short evolutionary time scales.

 # Features:

   - Facilitates data visualization of repeat profiles using short read data
   - Produces publication quality graphs in R that simplify visual comparison of profiles.
-  - Outputs a table with summary statistics
+  - Provides summary statistics related to repeat abundance, etc.
-  - Conducts correlation analysis of profiles shape across specified groups
+  - Conducts comparative analysis of profiles shape across and within user specified groups
-  - Enables phylogenetic analysis using variation  present in profiles and generate phylip files
+  - Enables phylogenetic analysis using variation present in profiles

 ### Installation
-The easiest way to setup repeat profiler with all of its dependencies is through [Homebrew].
-If you dont have homebrew yet, install it via on  [linux/WSL] and on [macOS]
+The easiest way to setup repeat profiler with all of its dependencies is through the package manager [Homebrew].
+If you don’t have homebrew, it is available for installation on [linux/WSL] and on [macOS].

-After install homebrew succesfully, run this command:
+After homebrew is installed, run this command:
 ```
 brew install HounerX/homebrew-repo/repeatprof
 ```

-To test installation was succesful, try calling the program using...
+To test if the installation was successful, try calling the program using...

 ```sh
 repeatprof
 ```

 ### Alternative Installation
-As an alternative to homebrew you can download [.zip] of the latest program version
+As an alternative to homebrew you can download [.zip] of the latest program version and install the dependencies separately.

-Make sure you have the correct dependencies if you are going with Alternative Installation:
+Required dependencies are:
  - bowtie2
  - samtools
  - python2
  - R
  - R packages: ggplot2, ggpubr, scales, reshape2
-you can install requeired R packages by running this command
+you can install required R packages by running this command
 ```sh
 echo "install.packages(c('ggplot2','ggpubr','scales','reshape2'), repos=\"https://cran.rstudio.com\")" | R --no-save
 ```
-After that you go to this directory in the terminal and run check it is working using
+After dependencies are installed, move to the unzipped directory containing the program in the terminal and run the following command to check that the program is working.
+The words “REPEAT PROFILER” should print to the screen.

 ```sh
 bash repeatprof